 Since November 1993, we have continued to develop innovative, high-quality, proprietary nutritional supplements, topical and skin care products, and weight-management products that are sold through a global network marketing system.
 We operate in three regions: (i) North America (the United States, Canada and Mexico); (ii) EMEA (Austria, the Czech Republic, Denmark, Estonia, Finland, Germany, the Republic of Ireland, Namibia, the Netherlands, Norway, South Africa, Spain, Sweden and the United Kingdom); and (iii) Asia/Pacific (Australia, Japan, New Zealand, the Republic of Korea, Singapore, Taiwan and Hong Kong).
 Our Switzerland office manages certain day-to-day business needs of non-North American markets.
-By the end of the third quarter of 2015, we plan to operate in Colombia.
+By the end of 2015, we plan to operate in Colombia.

-We conduct our business as a single operating segment and primarily sell our products through a network of approximately 228,000 active independent associates and members who have purchased our products and/or packs within the last 12 months, who we refer to as active independent associates and members.
-New recruits and pack sales are leading indicators for the long-term success of our business.
-New recruits include new independent associates and members purchasing our packs and products for the first time.
-We operate as a seller of nutritional supplements, topical skin care and antiaging products, and weight-management products through our network marketing distribution channels operating in twenty-four countries.
+We conduct our business as a single operating segment and, in the past 12 months, sales of packs and products have been made through our network that has approximately 221,000 associate and member positions.
+New pack sales and positions in our network are leading indicators for the long-term success of our business.
+New associate or member positions are created in our network when our packs and products are purchased for the first time under a new account.
+We operate as a seller of nutritional supplements, topical skin care and anti-aging products, and weight-management products through our network marketing distribution channels operating in twenty-four countries.
 We review and analyze net sales by geographical location and by packs and products on a consolidated basis.
 Each of our subsidiaries sells similar products and exhibits similar economic characteristics, such as selling prices and gross margins.

-Because we sell our products through network marketing distribution channels, the opportunities and challenges that affect us most are: recruitment of new and retention of active independent associates and members; entry into new markets and growth of existing markets; niche market development; new product introduction; and investment in our infrastructure.
+Because we sell our products through network marketing distribution channels, the opportunities and challenges that affect us most are: recruitment of new and retention of active independent associates and members that occupy sales or purchasing positions in our network; entry into new markets and growth of existing markets; niche market development; new product introduction; and investment in our infrastructure.